My car

 All levels of Suncorp Car Insurance cover you for:

 To make sure your own car is covered, check out Comprehensive Car Insurance.
-If your car is less than two years old and you’re the first registered owner, you may even qualify to have it replaced ‘new for old’ after a total loss – by that we mean we’ll replace it with a new car of the same make, model and series, if one is available.
+If your car is less than two years old and you bought it new, you may even qualify to have it replaced ‘new for old’ after a total loss – by that we mean we’ll replace it with a new car of the same make, model and series, if one is available.
 Otherwise, we’ll find you something similar!

 Read more:

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Read the Product Disclosure Statement before buying this insurance.
-Go to Suncorp.com.au for a copy.
+Target Market Determination also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it's appropriate for you before acting on it.